Grant Seeking During the COVID-19 Crisis

 - CCS presented a webinar, Principles of Fundraising: Navigating the Challenges Presented by Coronavirus, that is available for download.

-- Foundant Technologies has built a resource library for grant makers and grant seekers and is hosting a webinar on April 2.
-Click here to register.
+- Foundant Technologies has built a resource library for grant makers and grant seekers.

 - Bloomerang has compiled a library of crisis fundraising advice, articles, opinions, webinars, videos, and other resources about the impact of coronavirus on the nonprofit sector.